Food is about family, food is about community, food is about identity. And we nourish all those things when we eat well. —Michael Pollan

 Late summer, here in Montréal, our markets, and backyard and community gardens alike, are overflowing with tomatoes; all ripening at once that it’s nearly impossible to keep up with nature by merely consuming them at the usual weekly consumption rate.
 They are sold dirt cheap, by the bushels, to anyone who is brave enough to venture into a little forward-thinking sauce-making.
 I may not always be so forward-thinking but I’m a sucker for cheap so this is the time of year when I turn a fairly inexpensive bushel of tomatoes into a healthy supply of pizza sauce.
 Continue reading “pizza sauce and pizza dough”

 One of my son’s closest friends happens to be of Lebanese descent.
-The first time he went over to his house, he returned home and exclaimed rhetorically “Why can’t you make food like theirs?”
+The first time my son went over to his friend’s, he returned home and exclaimed rhetorically “Why can’t you make food like theirs?”
 I didn’t have much a choice; this one question set into motion the quest to add a few more recipes to our arsenal.
 Continue reading “middle eastern grilled lamb kafta with tahini yogurt sauce & whole wheat pita bread”

 Life isn’t about waiting for the storm to pass.
 It’s about learning to dance in the rain. -Vivien Greene